NextSDS Logo

 Always transport in closed containers that are upright and secure.
 Ensure that persons transporting the product know what to do in the event of an accident or spillage.

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for Contact Cleaner Lubricant?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of Contact Cleaner Lubricant?

-Contact Cleaner Lubricant is a aerosol. appearing as aerosol. with colourless to pale yellow. straw. color.
+Contact Cleaner Lubricant is a aerosol appearing as aerosol. with colourless to pale yellow. straw. color.
 It has characteristic. odor.

 What is the solubility of Contact Cleaner Lubricant?